davidmcclure/textplot/README.md

 ## Generating graphs

-The easiest way to build out a graph is to use the `skimmer` function, which wraps up all the intermediate steps of tokenizing the text, computing the term distance matrix, generating the per-word topic lists, etc. First, clone the repo and spin up a virtualenv:
+The easiest way to build out a graph is to use the `skimmer` function, which wraps up all the intermediate steps of tokenizing the text, computing the term distance matrix, generating the per-word topic lists, etc. First, spin up a virtualenv:

 ```bash
 virtualenv env